-Figure 4-43 Pint Server Setting
+Figure 4-61 Pint Server Setting

-There are three states of the print server, they are as follows:
+There are two states of the print server, they are as follows:

-- > Online Indicates the print service has been turned on, and no user is using the print services at present.
-You can click the "Stop" button to stop the print service. - > Offline - Indicates the print service feature is disabled.
-You can click "Start" button to start the print service. - > Busy Indicates the print service has been turned on, but at this moment other users are using print services.
+- Online Indicates the print service has been turned on, and no user is using the print service at present.
+You can click the "Stop" button to stop the print service. - Offline Indicates the print service feature is disabled.
+You can click "Start" button to start the print service.

-4.8.5 User Accounts
+4.10.5 User Accounts